True Parisians take time every year to attend at least one of the following social and cultural events.

 The European Night of museums is opened to all the museums of France and the European museums.

 The participating Parisian museums in the European Night museums are incited, for the opportunity (occasion), to propose original, night-and free animations.

-3. Les Journées du Patrimoines (European Heritage Days), Takes Place in September.
+3. Les Journées du Patrimoine (European Heritage Days), Takes Place in September.

-Les Journées du Patrimoines is an opportunity to spend a weekend in September visiting an endless variety of well-known (but usually off-bounds) and outright unusual historical monuments.
+Les Journées du Patrimoine is an opportunity to spend a weekend in September visiting an endless variety of well-known (but usually off-bounds) and outright unusual historical monuments.